nefarius/socksifier/README.md

 ## Getting started

+You can get pre-built binaries (x86, x64) [at the release page](../releases/latest).

 To enable the redirection you just have to inject the DLL into your target process.
+Either use a [DLL injector tool](https://github.com/nefarius/Injector) or make injection persistent across application launches with additional help from [LoadDLLViaAppInit](https://blog.didierstevens.com/2009/12/23/loaddllviaappinit/) or similar tools (IAT patching and alike).

 Optionally set up the following environment variables to configure the DLL.
 Default values are used if omitted.

 - `SOCKSIFIER_ADDRESS` - IP address of the SOCKS5 proxy to connect to (defaults to `127.0.0.1`)
 - `SOCKSIFIER_PORT` - Port of the SOCKS5 proxy to connect to (defaults to `1080`)

+The default values assume that a [Shadowsocks client](https://github.com/shadowsocks/shadowsocks-windows) is running and listening on localhost.

 ## Diagnostics